Liga Pilipinas: History

 The National Basketball Conference and the Mindanao Visayas Basketball Association, along with Third Force Inc., were merged to officially form the league.
-The league's launch was on May 31, 2008, and games started on June 18, 2008.
+The league's launch was on May 31, and games started on June 18, 2008.

 In 2010, a merger between Liga Pilipinas and the Philippine Basketball League was proposed.
 The professional Philippine Basketball Association had hoped to form a "developmental league" from the two leagues, similar to the NBA Development League of the National Basketball Association.
 Through an agreement between Liga Pilipinas and the PBL, a joint tournament was held starting in June 2010.
 The joint tournament was held as a dry-run of the proposed developmental league.
 The tournament was named the Tournament of the Philippines.

-Tournament of the Philippines used Liga Pilipinas' home-and-away leg format where 9 teams were involved, 3 from the Philippine Basketball League and 6 from Liga Pilipinas.
-The tournament started on June 9, 2010, and ended on September 13, 2010, when the M. Lhuillier Kwarta Padala-Cebu Niños became the TOP Champions by defeating the Misamis Oriental Meteors in a best-of-five final, 3-2.
+It used Liga Pilipinas' home-and-away leg format where 9 teams were involved, 3 from the Philippine Basketball League and 6 from Liga Pilipinas.
+The tournament started on June 9, and ended on September 13, 2010, when the M. Lhuillier Kwarta Padala-Cebu Niños became the TOP champions by defeating the Misamis Oriental Meteors in a best-of-five final, 3-2.

-After the tournament, merger talks between the 2 leagues went sour and was put off for good.